hipe/tmx/lib/skylab/basic/doc/issues/027-the-normalization-narrative.md

 you may leave it as it is.

-if based on your definition of normal this normalization was successful, your result must be a [#ba-038]-shaped argument structure containing the new (or same) value for the argument value.
+if based on your definition of normal this normalization was successful, your result must be another or the same [#ba-038]-shaped argument structure containing the new (or same) value for the argument value.

 any true-ish result that you return will be assumed to be an object of this shape. if the incoming result was itself already valid and normal as-is, you may result in this same object as your result.

-in the case where you tranformed the value in some way, it may be useful to use the `new_with_value` method of [#ba-038] to create a modified frozen dup of the incoming argument structure, but with the new desired value.
+(in the case where you tranformed the value in some way, it may be useful to use the `new_with_value` method of [#ba-038] to create a modified frozen dup of the incoming argument structure, but with the new desired value.)

 any false-ish result that you return will be assumed to signify that the incoming argument value (or absence of value) was invalid.